-Phase IV - These are activities that are necessary for full agile releases and for an enterprise to
+Phase IV - These are activities that are necessary for full agile releases and for an enterprise to say they are adherent to advanced HSPC functionality (HSPC V2.x)

 Milestone: Implementation Guide for Advanced Services

 Overview: Provide HSPC adopters with strategy and implementation guide for advanced HSPC Version 2.X interoperability and SOA Services.
 Enables enterprise to adopt HSPC advanced functionality.